Born This Way (song): Critical reception

-Chart performance
+Commercial performance

 I can't believe it.
 I'm humbled, honored and overwhelmed at the reception to 'Born This Way'.
 This has been so life-changing for me.
 Between Billboard and the international No. 1s, and the radio numbers...
 I couldn't be more blessed to have the fans I have.
 I knew when I wrote the song it was special, but I also knew that perhaps my fans or my label were hoping for me to deliver 'Bad Romance the Third' or 'Poker Face the Third'.
 I wanted to do exactly the opposite.

 — —Gaga talking to Billboard about the commercial reception of "Born This Way".

 In the United States, "Born This Way" debuted at number one on the Billboard Hot 100 chart, for the issue dated February 26, 2011, as well as becoming Gaga's third number one single.
 "Born This Way" became the nineteenth song to debut at number one on the Hot 100, and the 1000th number one single in the chart's history.
 The song sold 448,000 digital downloads in three days, the most downloads in a first week by a female artist, beating the previous record held by Britney Spears' "Hold It Against Me" (2011).
 The record would be later broke by Taylor Swift's "We Are Never Ever Getting Back Together" when it sold 623,000 digital copies in its debut week in the week ending September 1, 2012.
 "Born This Way" remained at the top the following week, selling another 509,000 copies in its first full week of release, and becoming the first song to enter the Hot 100 at number one and hold that position for a second week since Clay Aiken's "This Is The Night" in 2003.
 Subsequently, the song held the number one spot for six weeks making it the only song to debut at number one and stay there for over a month since Elton John's "Candle in the Wind 1997" in 1997.

 "Born This Way" went on to break the record for the fastest selling song in iTunes history, selling a million copies worldwide in five days.
 The song's CD single sold 24,000 copies in its first week of release and a total of 40,000 copies till March 2011.
 "Born This Way" sold 3.47 million digital copies in 2011 and became the tenth-best-selling song of the year in the United States.
 It is her eighth consecutive song to top the two million mark, and her sixth song to reach three million downloads.
 As of February 2019, it has sold 4.3 million digital downloads in the US.